Grant Applications

 • Programs requiring participation in a religious activity or promotion of religious ideology.

-• Projects not serving residents of Story County; Projects may be multi-county, but the Story County Community Foundation funded portion must benefit solely Story County residents.
+• Projects not serving residents of Story County, Iowa; Projects may be multi-county, but the Story County Community Foundation grant-funded portion must benefit solely Story County residents.

 • Political causes and activities, candidates or legislative lobbying efforts.